 Physical activity is an important element of treating arthritis symptoms.
 Many seniors do not participate in enough physical activity, but encouraging those with arthritis to incorporate some into their daily schedule can help offer relief for the condition.
-The senior care experts at Home Care Assistance in Prescott suggest these 4 simple activities for battling arthritis symptoms.
+The senior care experts at Home Care Prescott suggest these 4 simple activities for battling arthritis symptoms.

 1. Stretching and Flexibility

 A regular stretching routine can help seniors maintain range of motion and combat arthritis-related pain.
 Stretching should not be done to the point of discomfort, but should be goal-oriented, aimed at sustaining or gently expanding your loved one’s current degree of flexibility.